cailinhang/PGMPF/README.md

 Arguments

-- `lr` - The learning lr is set to be linearly scaled with batchsize.
+- `lr` - The learning lr is set to be 0.1 by default, linearly scaled with batchsize.
 - `rate` - the compression rate per layer, equivelant to `1 - pruning rate`.
 - `b` - batch size,  `batchsize=768 = 3 * 256` split among `3` GPUs.
 - `cos` - use cosine annealing learning rate strategy or not.
-We do not use it in the paper. 'cos=0'.
+We do not use it in the paper. `cos=0`.

 ```